lbroudoux/chuck-norris-streams/kstream-config.md

 From the `chuck-movie-rental` OpenShift project (you need to adapt file before with your own image name):

 ```
-$ oc apply -f deployment.yaml -n chuck-norris-rental
+$ oc apply -f deployment.yaml -n chuck-movie-rental
 ```

 #### Differences from plain Java application

 * Model Objects have to be annotated with `@io.quarkus.runtime.annotations.RegisterForReflection` to allow serialization using Jackson,
-* When using Jackson JSON serialization, you have to add `@com.fasterxml.jackson.annotation.JsonProperty` on both constructor properties and class properties otherwise field name are used serialization and deserilization can not be done anymore,
+* When using Jackson JSON serialization, you have to add `@com.fasterxml.jackson.annotation.JsonProperty` on both constructor properties and class properties otherwise field name are used serialization and deserialization can not be done anymore,
 * In the current Quarkus version (1.2.1) there's an issue regarding conversion to native app for Kafka Streams.
 I had to apply workaround provided here: https://github.com/quarkusio/quarkus/issues/7066 (see `JNIRegistrationFeature` class).